dwmkerr/angular-modal-service/README.md

 The `showModal` function takes an object with these fields:

 * `controller`: The name of the controller to created.
 It could be a function.
-* `controllerAs` : The name of the variable on the scope the controller is assigned to - (optional).
+* `controllerAs` : The name of the variable on the scope instance of the controller is assigned to - (optional).
 * `templateUrl`: The URL of the HTML template to use for the modal.
 * `template`: If `templateUrl` is not specified, you can specify `template` as raw HTML for the modal.